adswerve/google_analytics_flattener_ga4/README.md

 * tests : units test for both cloud functions and deployment manager templates
 * cfconfigbuilder(ps) : cloud function that finds all
-  BigQuery datasets that have a ga_sessions table and adds them to the default configuration on Google's Cloud Storage in the following
+  BigQuery datasets that have an events table and adds them to the default configuration on Google's Cloud Storage in the following
   location:
   [deployment_name]-[PROJECT_NUMBER]-adswerve-ga-flat-config\config_datasets.json